 “In the case of social egg freezing, patients defer childbearing but they’re keen to retain their childbearing potential,” she says.

-Not only does the number of eggs you have decrease with age, your egg quality falls too, causing the chance of genetic abnormalities to increase.
+Not only does the number of eggs you have decrease with age, but your egg quality also falls too, causing the chance of genetic abnormalities to increase.
 And some women, like Ase, just have a lower ovarian reserve, meaning they are born with fewer eggs in their lifetimes.
 Lifestyle factors like smoking also deplete your reserve.

 Extract your eggs and store them before the quality and quantity of your eggs take a nosedive, and you have the option of using them several years down the line when the other aspects of your life have stabilised.